Register a death

 When someone dies, their death must be registered within 5 working days.

-- A person who was present at the death
+- a person who was present at the person's death

-- The occupier of the premises where the death occurred if he/she knew about it
+- the occupier of the premises where the death occurred

 You should register the death at the register office in the borough where the death took place.

 There is no charge to register a death.

 Please note: Hillingdon's Register Office operates on an appointment-only system.

 At the appointment, you will be asked for your name and address.

 The registrar will need the following information about the person who has died: